Normanhurst Boys High School: Sport

-Normanhurst Boys High School is a member of the North West Metropolitan Sports Association.
+Normanhurst Boys High School is a member of the North West Metropolitan Sports Association, which includes Ashfield Boys High School, Epping Boys High School, Homebush Boys High School, Hornsby High School and North Sydney Boys High School.

 The sporting year is divided into two seasons, summer and winter, and boys are able to select sports they wish to play throughout the semester.
 All boys must play sports until Year 11, and are encouraged to play grade sport, representing the school in inter-school competitions.
 Sports offered include: